-To be sure, no one is seriously pursuing this just yet, but the frequent use of the "i" word is disconcerting.
+To be sure, no one is seriously pursuing this, but the sooner lawmakers realize that impeachment is not a toy, the better.